Class of 2026

 Max Stahl, MD

-Matched: Radiology at UC San Francisco
+Advanced Match: Radiology at UC San Francisco

 Hobbies: I am an Eagle Scout.
 I enjoy playing the clarinet and learning to speak Mandarin.